strimzi/proposals/034-default-to-restricted-pod-security-profile.md

 To work around this, we will not configure the default security policy on OpenShift.
 However, users might use similar tooling also in Kubernetes clusters which we cannot easily detect.
 If such tooling conflicts with the _restricted_ profile, such users would need to configure the security context in the custom resources.
-We have currently no way to know how many users use such tooling.
+We have no way of knowing how many users use such tooling.

 #### Installation files not working on OpenShift

 When we add the _restricted_ security context to the installation files of the operators, it would be possible to install them out of the box only on Kubernetes.
 OpenShift users would need to edit them first to remove / update the security context.
 This applies only to the YAML files.
-Operator Hub has separate sources for OpenShift and Kubernetes.
+OperatorHub has separate sources for OpenShift and Kubernetes.
 And in the Helm Chart, there is an option to easily change the security context without editing the Helm Chart.

 ### Benefits